suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Data Science and Machine Learning

-With the help of __machine learning__ and __deep learning__, this problem could be addressed and this would ensure that the demand for the bikes are known beforehand and thus, the companies could ensure that there are __adequate bikes__ present in different locations.
+With the help of __machine learning__ and __deep learning__, this problem could be addressed and this would ensure that the demand for the bikes is known beforehand thus, the companies could ensure that there are __adequate bikes__ present in different locations.

 ## Exploratory Data Analysis (EDA)